avivasolutionsnl/sitecore-commerce-docker/README.md

 | sitecoreUserName          | Sitecore user name                               |
 | sitecorePassword          | Sitecore password                                |

-#26
-It is currently necessary to manually install the Commerce Connect Core package, and after that perform the `InstallCommercePackages.ps1` script.

 NB. the `InstallCommercePackages.ps1` script requires (by default) the Commerce container to be reachable by DNS at e.g. https://commerce:5000.

 ```